CobbleSword/NachoSpigot/readme.md

 A 1.8 fork of paper which aims to optimize, give long term support for 1.8.9 and add useful apis, Since both Paper and Spigot no longer support the version.

+## Features
+Since 1.8 is ~5 years old now, it has missed out on a lot of critial fixes, updates and optimizations, So we plan on offering those much needed updates to 1.8!
+By the end, we plan to support Java 14, Netty 4.1, allow higher player counts and still support a large number of plugins

 ## Backported Patches
 ```
 [Spigot-2380] Hitting in the air will always load the chunk at 0,0 by md_5